Tara-Louise/tech-job-skills-analysis/README.md

 - I added categorical groupings (e.g., Cloud, Data, AI/ML, Security, Design) and seniority levels (Entry, Junior, Senior, Lead, etc.) to better interpret job market trends.
 - I counted how many job titles/adverts I was looking at = (218)- representing a broad cross-section of the technology job market in 2025–2026.
 - I counted how many job adverts in total = 1067
 - I then looked at types of roles
+- Also pulled level of roles against each title
+- The level of seniority against each role most advertised.

 Roles span across Software Engineering, Data, Cloud, AI/ML, Security, and Design, with titles ranging from entry-level trainees to senior architects and managers.